The Cecropia Moth

 evening.
 Some populations, however, tend to mate shortly after

-Large ova with reddish brown mottling are deposited in short rows of
+Large eggs with reddish brown mottling are deposited in short rows of

 three to six on host food plants.
 Black first instar caterpillars eat a